JordiPolo/lorekeeper/README.md

 }
 ```

-This method also accepts a custom message, data and log level.
+This method also accepts a custom message, data and log level:

 ```ruby
 rescue => e